Mass media in North Korea: Newspapers

 Several newspaper journalists from North Korea were secretly trained in China to covertly report on events inside North Korea.
+The newspapers include restricted circulation papers such as Chamgo Sinmun that is an international affairs newspaper published by the Central Committee Publications Department and distributed only to party officials.
 November 2007 marked the first publication of the Rimjingang magazine, which is distributed secretly in North Korea and neighbouring countries.
 The magazine covers the economic and political situation in the country.
 The journalists have also provided footage of public executions to South Korean and Japanese media.

 Photojournalism

 Photojournalism is heavily regulated by the government.
 Due to the extremely limited flow of information out of the country, there is no consensus over what rules are actually in place to govern photojournalism by members of foreign press services.
 The government-owned Korean Central News Agency employs many photojournalists and photo editors.

 North Korean leaders believe that their rules and censorship system is necessary in order to keep people under control, "to prevent the rise of criticism about the government."